sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Introduction
 ------------

-**This document is unofficial and not endorsed by my school or employers.**
+**This document is unofficial and not endorsed by the University of Waterloo or employers.**

-We're not lawyers, tax specialists nor do we purport to have any real knowledge.
+We're not lawyers or tax specialists, nor do we purport to have any official knowledge.

 This is a collection of things we wished we knew when we went away on our first co-op terms in the US.
 We hope it helps you out.
-Many things contained in this document were gained through mistakes and conversations with older students.
+Many insights contained in this document were gained through mistakes and conversations with older students.

 If you are a past intern and have thoughts/ideas to add to this document, [let me know](mailto:stephen.holiday@gmail.com).
-Even better submit a pull request.
+Even better submit a [pull request](https://github.com/sholiday/Unofficial-Waterloo-USA-Intern-Guide/pulls).
 I'll note you if you want to be noted.

 ### Contributors